D-PLACE/dplace-dataset-pulotu/README.md

-# Database of Austronesian Religions
+# Pulotu: Database of Austronesian Religions

 ## How to cite